 Do I need to take my child to a speech therapist?

-Some children will need one-on-one therapy sessions.
-When working with preschoolers, speech therapists often use games and other techniques to slow the rate of speech.
-If your child can learn to take his time without feeling flustered, he’ll almost certainly conquer his stuttering.
-The therapists may teach you how to conduct these sessions at home.
+If your child shows signs of a stuttering problem, schedule an appointment with a speech therapist for an evaluation.
+Most school-age children who stutter will need one-on-one therapy with an expert.
+Therapists take many different approaches to stuttering, but most will focus on helping your child’s speech become slower and more relaxed.
+If your child can learn to take his time without feeling flustered, he can probably conquer his problem.
+A speech expert might teach you how to conduct the therapy at home.
 Not surprisingly, the lessons seem to soak in even faster when parents deliver them.